 Before You Buy - The Stacatto P 2011 Pistol

 If you're in the market for a high-quality competition handgun, then you might want to consider the Stacatto P 2011.
-This gun is designed to deliver exceptional accuracy, reliability, and speed, making it an ideal choice for anyone who wants to compete at a high level.
+These handguns were originally known as STI and model P is designed to deliver exceptional accuracy, reliability, and speed, making it an ideal choice for anyone who wants to compete at a high level.
 In this article, we'll take a closer look at the Stacatto P 2011's specifications, features, and possible uses for competition-style shooting.

 Specifications of Staccato P 2011

 The Stacatto P 2011 is a 9mm handgun that comes with a 4.4-inch barrel.
 It has an overall length of 7.9 inches and a height of 5.5 inches.

 The gun weighs in at 34 ounces, and it comes with a 17-round and 20-round magazine.
 However, The Stacatto P 2011 is compatible with a variety of magazines, including both flush-fit and extended versions.
 The standard magazine capacity is 17 rounds, but extended magazines with a capacity of up to 20 rounds are also available.
 The trigger pull is set at approximately 2.5 to 2.75 pounds, and the gun has a slide that is made from stainless steel.

 The Stacatto P 2011's MSRP of approximately $2,999 USD is certainly on the higher end of the price spectrum for competition handguns, but it falls in the middle of the pack when compared to other high-end models.
 While it may be a significant investment for some buyers, those looking for a top-performing competition gun will likely find the Stacatto to be well worth the price.

 Staccato P Holster